schafert/schafert/content/authors/admin/_index.md

 title: Toryn Schafer
 ---

-I am a postdoctoral associate in the Department of Statistics and Data Science at Cornell University working with David Matteson.
-My quantitative research interests span many topics, but with an underlying commonality that includes spatio-temporal modeling, Bayesian estimation, and alternative learning frameworks such as machine learning, deep learning, and reinforcement learning.
+I am a postdoctoral associate in the Department of Statistics and Data Science at Cornell University working with Dr. David Matteson.
+I finished my PhD in 2020 at the University of Missouri advised by Dr. Christopher Wikle.
+My quantitative research interests span many topics, but with an underlying commonality that includes spatio-temporal modeling, Bayesian statistics, and alternative learning frameworks such as machine learning, deep learning, and reinforcement learning.
 I am highly motivated by scientific hypotheses with an emphasis on ecological and environmental applications.